Bank Identification Number Guide & BIN List

 The rest of the numbers that don’t fall under the BIN are the individual account identification numbers.
 The last digit on your card is the Luhn check digit, a single check digit generated using the Luhn algorithm, which is used to quickly check if a credit card number is valid.

 How Do BINs Work?

-You can check the BIN code of a bank using an online database where you’ll find the credit card brand, type, issuing bank, and bank network, among other information.
+You can check the information contained in a BIN using an online database, where you’ll find the credit card brand, type, issuing bank, and bank network, among other information.

 Although the information garnered from a BIN is relatively basic, it can be used to flag certain potentially fraudulent transactions as suspicious.

 For example, a business in the UK receiving an order from a customer in Spain might not be all unusual, but if the BIN indicated that the card was issued by a Canadian bank, that might be a reason to look at that transaction a bit more closely.